-- Graphs and networks - Shortest path problems
+- Graphs and networks

-Trees and minimum connector problems
+- Exploring and travelling problems Flow problems

-Flow problems
+- Shortest path problems

-Matching problems
+- Trees and minimum connector problems - Matching problems

-• Scheduling problems and critical path analysis
+Scheduling problems and critical path analysis

 - Students should be able to define and explain key concepts from the areas of study and use this knowledge to solve routine application problems. - Students should be able to use mathematical concepts and skills developed in the 'data analysis' area of study to analyse a practical and extended situation and interpret the outcomes of this. - Students should be able to select and appropriately use technology to develop mathematical ideas, produce results and carry out analysis in situations requiring problem solving and modelling in both the 'data analysis' and the 'applications' area of study.